build-on-aws/content/posts/microservices-orchestration-choreography/index.md

 ---

-title: Co-ordination patterns between microservices with orchestration and choreography
+title: Orchestration vs. Choreography: Why using different co-ordination patterns matters to developers
 description: An overview of the co-ordination patterns between services with choreography and orchestration in a distributed services architecture.
 tags:
   - microservices